-This tutorial explains the BGP synchronization rule.
+This lesson explains the BGP synchronization rule.
 To understand what this is all about, make sure you understand why we need IBGP first.
-If you are a little fuzzy about IBGP, BGP split horizon and why we need IBGP full mesh adjacencies then please read my IBGP tutorial first.
+If you are a little fuzzy about IBGP, BGP split horizon and why we need IBGP full mesh adjacencies then please read my IBGP lesson first.
 Having said that, let’s look at the synchronization rule.

 BGP synchronization is an old rule from the days when we didn’t run IBGP on all routers within a transit AS.
 In short, BGP will not advertise something that it learns from an IBGP neighbor to an EBGP neighbor if the prefix can’t be validated in its IGP.

 It’s best explained with an example, take a look below:

 Above we see 5 routers and 3 autonomous systems.
 When we want to get from R1 to R5, we’ll have to cross AS2, this makes AS2 our transit AS.

 EBGP has been configured between R1/R2 and also between R4/R5.
 IBGP is configured between R2/R4 and R3 on top doesn’t run BGP at all.

 The routers within AS2 are configured with OSPF.
 This is required since R2/R4 have to be able to reach each other to establish the IBGP session.